 Earthlings taught me just how inhumane the human race is to animals.
 I started to realize that animals are not inferior.
-Rather they are just different and in many ways I believe they are superior to us in ways that most of us cannot comprehend.
+Rather they are just different and in many ways I believe they are superior to us in ways that most of us do not comprehend.
 This film helped me to overcome my ignorance as to how my life was harming animals.
-It largely inspired me to eat a vegetarian diet and later an almost completely plant-based diet.

 “A change is inevitable.
 Either we make it ourselves or we will be forced to make it by nature itself.
 The time has come for each of us to reconsider our eating habits, our traditions, our styles and fashions, and above all, our thinking.”

 The Story of Stuff is an eight part web series that helped me to understand how much destruction I was causing as a consumer.
 Some mind-blowing statistics that I learned are:

 -The United States makes up 5% of the world’s population but uses 30% of the resources.
 Only 4% of our original forests remain.
 40% of our water is now undrinkable.

 -Over 75% of the worlds fisheries are overfished.
 The USA and other industrialized nations go into developing nations and take their natural resources to create our stuff, displacing people from their land.

 -We create 4 billion pounds of toxic chemicals per year in the USA, not including the factories we’ve sent overseas.